 Data Fall 2024

 The Parent Institute for Quality Education (PIQE) provided family engagement programming to families in Fall of 2024.
 Programmatic goals included promoting positive social emotional behavior that supports student’s academic success and reinforcing a college-going mindset at home.
 PIQE program participants engaged in the retrospective survey administered at the conclusion of the course..
-For extended data analysis, please contact Monique Escobedo, M.A., M.Ed., Director of Research, at mescobedo@piqe.org
+For extended data analysis, please contact Dr. Monique Escobedo, Ph.D., Director of Research, at mescobedo@piqe.org

 Survey Results: In October 2024, PIQE conducted the Family Needs Assessment (FNA) survey with 1,104 families from the Signature Family Engagement Workshop to understand current needs.
 Topics included school safety, bullying, communication in preferred languages, and access to mental health and social services.